brucezztong/ZZTong-Prefabs/README.txt

 CONFLICTS: (Overhaul Mods)

 Overhaul Mods tend to have their own versions of POIs.
-Those Mods tend to include the ZZTong POIs in their own mod, so you should not need to also have the ZZTong Mod installed at the same time.
-Generating a world with both installed may lead to unexpected results, including Exceptions related to the inclusion of unknown blocks.
+You should not need to also have the ZZTong Mod installed at the same time.
+Doing so can result in duplicate content.

 VANILLA RANDOM WORLD GENERATOR (RWG):